 So, what will be the final conclusion when it comes to the do-it-yourself unmanned aircraft?
 In any case, they could not be the serious competitors to the ready-to-use drones on the market, especially if they are made by the amateurs.

 Among others, you need to consider the total costs for such a drone.
-It depends on the components you are going to use, if you are considering additional accessories.
-Thus, the total costs for all this project ranges from $200 to $300 for an ordinary quadcopter.
+It depends on the components you are going to use if you are considering additional accessories.
+Thus, the total costs for all this project range from $200 to $300 for an ordinary quadcopter.

-Aside from this amount, you also should consider the cost for the camera if you are going to use a drone for the aerial recording and taking the photos as well.
+Aside from this amount, you also should consider the cost of the camera if you are going to use a drone for the aerial recording and taking the photos as well.

 If you check out the prices on the Amazon and other similar websites, you will see that you can buy an advanced drone that supports the cameras for this money.
 However, the satisfaction of having built your own drone does not have the price!